ucdavis-bioinformatics-training/2021-July-Genome-Wide-Association-Studies/intro/cluster.md

 </code></pre>

 The first line tells sbatch what scripting language (bash here) the rest of the file is in.
 Any line that begins with a "#" symbol is ignored by the bash interpreter, those lines that begin with "#SBATCH" are used by the slurm controller.
 Those lines are for specifying sbatch options without having to type them on the command-line every time.
 In this script, on the next set of lines, we've put some code for calculating the time elapsed for the job and then we simply wait for 5 minutes (300 seconds) and exit.
-Lets try running it
+Lets try running it:

     cd /share/workshop/gwas_workshop/$USER